adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #159 More progress.
 I'm also trying to learn a bit more of firebase.

 #160 Almost done with the lectures.
 Then have to do all the HW.

+#161 Still making some really good progress.
+Must continue now that on roll.